 Let the tea bags soak until the water has turned a rich, dark black color.
 Let the tea mixture cool to a lukewarm temperature.

 NOW you can git nekkid! :-)

-STEP TWO: Once you are “nekkid”…dip a soft rag into the tea and dab it gently onto the sunburn.
+Once you are “nekkid”…dip a soft rag into the tea and dab it gently onto the sunburn.
 DO NOT WIPE OFF!
 Let your burned skin absorb the mixture.
 Once its dry, re-apply as necessary, but don’t wash off.